 - Then navigate to Computer Configuration > Administrative Templates > Windows Components > Windows Update.

-- Here middle pane double-click on the Configure Automatic Updates and select radio button Enabled.
+- Here middle pane double-click on the Configure Automatic Updates and select the radio button Enabled.

 - Click Apply then OK and restart windows to successfully apply these settings.